Frequently Asked Questions

 • As not every ones condition is exactly the same It’s not possible to answer exactly how many patches you shall need.
 Some individuals find total relief from 1 or 2 boxes of 10 patches while other individuals with chronic conditions use the patches for temporary pain relief on a as needed basis as they have underlying conditions that continue to cause flare-ups’.

-• While the particular ingredients are a company trade secret*, the patches are made to stringent GMP standards.
-There is however the crustacean derivative ‘carapace powder’ as one of the ingredients, so if you’re allergic to shellfish or seafood then the patches shouldn’t be used.
+While the particular composition of the patch is a company trade secret*, the patches are made to stringent GMP standards.
+However, it is important to note that one of the compositions in the patch is the crustacean derivative ‘carapace powder,’ so if you are allergic to shellfish or seafood, then the patches should not be used.

-Please be aware that labelling laws don’t require a medical device to list ingredients aside from ingredients that can interact with other medicines or that may be regarded as a known allergen.
+Please be aware that labelling laws do not require a medical device to have an ingredients list for the reasons above.
+However, any material/s in the composition that may be a known allergen must be labelled.

 • No, we do not use latex or PVC in the adhesives.
 The adhesives are instead made from thermoplastic rubber; Styrene-isoprene-styrene rubber (SIS) coated onto a spunlace non-woven Fabric.